 – Controlling Gin Flavor

-Wilkie notes that some distillery labs use the Clevenger Method of finding the oil yield which simply employs steam distillation while Hiram Walker uses a method, likely a Soxhlet extractor, with an ether as the solvent.
+Wilkie notes that some distillery labs use the Clevenger Method of finding the oil yield which simply employs steam distillation while Hiram Walker uses a method, likely a Soxhlet extractor, with an organic solvent.
 The oil extracted is simply weighed then converted to a percent oil yield.
-What the paper doesn’t mention is how large their sample size is which is very important for what I aim to do.
+What the paper doesn’t mention is how large their sample size is which is very important for what I aim to do [2.0 grams].

-The soxhlet extractor works by condensed solvent filling a chamber holding the botanicals until it reaches the level of a siphon tube eventually drains the chamber similar to flushing a toil. the drained solvent eventually evaporates refilling the chamber with fresh warm solvent.
+The soxhlet extractor works by condensed solvent filling a chamber holding the botanicals until it reaches the level of a siphon tube eventually drains the chamber similar to flushing a toilet.
+Drained solvent eventually evaporates from the boiling flask refilling the chamber with fresh warm solvent.
 This means that the duration for running the apparatus can be considered in terms of flushes.
 Great advice is taken from here.